Anxiety and Autism

 How common is anxiety in people with ASD?

 According to the Anxiety and Depression Association of America, About 40% of people with ASD will also have clinically high levels of anxiety, or an anxiety disorder.
+In some cases, anxiety may also overlap with other health concerns, such as conditions linked to POTS and autism, which can make diagnosis and treatment more complex.

 What can anxiety look like in a person with ASD?